-I was excited to try out some flower from a brand that prides itself on delivering high grade cannabis, with a slogan like “small batch, high grade” and a price tag higher than any other weed that I’ve tried before, my expectations were pretty high to begin with.
-Well Broken Coast Cannabis didn’t disappoint with this Galiano strain (which is a variant of Northern Lights) one of the few products I’ve tried where overall, it’s really hard to pick out anything negative.
-It’s a pretty strong sativa dominant (90% sativa, 10% indica) strain with a high percentage of THC, anywhere between 16% to 26%, this batch specifically was on the lower end at 16.5% and had no CBD.
+I was excited to try out some flower from a brand that prides itself on delivering high-grade cannabis; with a slogan like “small batch, high grade” and a price tag higher than any other weed that I’ve tried before, my expectations were pretty high, to begin with.

-The terpene profile is pretty complex, but the dominant limonene terpene really stands out in the aroma and the flavor, the profile also includes myrcene, caryophyllene, pinene and linalol.
-I enjoy high quality cannabis no matter the price so writing this whole galiano strain review was a really fun experience, check out the full breakdown below.
+The terpene profile is pretty complex, but the dominant limonene terpene really stands out in the aroma and the flavor; the profile also includes myrcene, caryophyllene, pinene, and linalool.
+I enjoy high-quality cannabis no matter the price, so writing this whole Galiano strain review was an enjoyable experience; check out the full breakdown below.

 Pricing Details: Purchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec. ($13.23/gram)

 There is some serious bag appeal to this weed, right from their little dark and classy-looking containers with flashy fonts that stand out next to the others.
 There were a total of five fluffy, textured buds, they were all of a very decent size, and you actually had to unstick them from one another after opening up the seal.